JeanTiH/Jean_Portfolio_Public/AI_Ethics/README.md

   - Data (if applicable)

 ## Disclaimer
-The code snippets and analyses in this folder are part of the coursework for the AIES course and are for **demonstration purposes only**.
+The content (code, report, analyses, writeup, etc.) in this folder are part of the coursework at Georgia Tech and are for **demonstration purposes only**.
 Any unauthorized use, reproduction, or distribution may result in a violation of copyright laws and will be subject to appropriate actions.

 _**By accessing this folder, you agree to adhere to all copyright policies.**_